Email us via info@visitbwindi.com

 Bwindi Impenetrable National Park is a UNESCO World Heritage site situated in the southwest corner of Uganda.
 The park is 331 square kilometers and impresses with a truly theatrical landscape and bio-diversity, this is a region of volcanoes, jagged valleys, waterfalls, lakes and dramatic mountain ranges.
 Birders come thousands of miles to see the more than 350 species that live within the area.

-There are also rare forest elephant, giant forest hog and eleven kinds of primates , including red tailed and blue monkey, black and white colobus, baboons and chimpanzee . you can also find forest duiker antelopes and bush buck antelopes as well as over 200 species of butterflies.
+There are also rare forest elephant, giant forest hog and eleven kinds of primates, including red tailed and blue monkey, black and white colobus, baboons and chimpanzee.
+You can also find forest duiker antelopes and bush buck antelopes as well as over 200 species of butterflies.

 Read More